did35/NAT-ACE/README.md

 **Here are some key points about the paper**:

 ### Background
-- **IMO 2020 Regulation**: The International Maritime Organization (IMO) implemented a regulation starting in January 2020 that required a significant reduction in the sulfur content of shipping fuels - *[5](https://www.imo.org/en/MediaCentre/PressBriefings/pages/34-IMO-2020-sulphur-limit-.aspx)*.
+- **IMO 2020 Regulation**: The International Maritime Organization (IMO) implemented a regulation starting in January 2020 that required a significant reduction in the sulphur content of shipping fuels - *[5](https://www.imo.org/en/MediaCentre/PressBriefings/pages/34-IMO-2020-sulphur-limit-.aspx)*.
 This change aimed to reduce air pollution and associated health problems but also had climate implications.

 ### Key Findings
 - **Reduction in Sulfate Aerosols**: Sulfur compounds in ship emissions lead to the formation of sulfate aerosols, which have a cooling effect by reflecting sunlight back into space.
 The reduction in sulfur emissions due to the IMO 2020 regulation led to a decrease in these sulfate aerosols.

 - **Radiative Forcing Estimate**: The paper estimates that the reduction in shipping emissions resulted in a radiative forcing of 0.2 to 0.11 Wm^-2.
 Radiative forcing is a measure of the influence a factor has in altering the balance of incoming and outgoing energy in the Earth's atmosphere system.
 Positive radiative forcing tends to warm the surface, while negative radiative forcing tends to cool it.

-- **Inadvertent Geo-engineering**: The term "inadvertent geo-engineering termination shock" in the title refers to the unintended consequences of abruptly stopping an activity (in this case, the emission of sulfur compounds from ships) that had been inadvertently cooling the planet.
+- **Inadvertent Geo-engineering**: The term "inadvertent geo-engineering termination shock" in the title refers to the unintended consequences of abruptly stopping an activity (in this case, the emission of sulphur compounds from ships) that had been inadvertently cooling the planet.
 The sudden reduction in these cooling aerosols led to an abrupt warming.

 ### Implications
 - **Substantial Warming**: The reduction in sulfate aerosols due to decreased sulfur emissions led to an increase in radiative forcing, which translates to a warming effect.
 This suggests that while reducing sulfur emissions is beneficial for air quality and human health, it has the side effect of reducing a cooling influence on the climate, thus contributing to global warming.